kehantan/labbook/docs/protease_assay/enzyme_progress.rst

 #.
 Prepare 7 microcentrifuge tubes.
 #.
 Add 30 uL of assay buffer into first tube.
 #.
 Add 20 uL of assay buffer into remaining tubes.
 #.
-Add 10 uL of substrate stock into first tube (2,500 uM, 40 uL).
+Add 10 uL of substrate stock into first tube (Concentration of first tube = 2,500 uM @ 40 uL).
 #.
 Transfer 20 uL of mixture from first tube to second tube, mix well by repeat pipetting.
 Transfer 20 uL of mixture from second tube to third tube, mix well by repeat pipetting.
 Repeat this step until the last tube.

 *In 384 well black plate*